Elon Musk's Twitter obsession isn't the core reason for Tesla stock's plunge | KRDO

 That departure may take a while – Musk tweeted he will resign “as soon as I find someone foolish enough to take the job!”
 And the same tweet he cautioned that even if he gives up the CEO title at Twitter, he’s not walking away totally, saying that he plans to “just run the software & servers teams” after finding a new “fool” to be CEO.

 The poll results late Sunday were enough to lift Tesla shares in early trading Monday, but the shares ended the day slightly lower, and have lost significantly more ground every day since.
-Tesla closed Thursday down 9% for the day, and 17% since last Friday’s close.
-It’s about 2% lower once again in midday trading Friday.
+Tesla shares fell 9% Thursday, and it ended the week down 18% after another 2% drop on Friday.

 And then there’s the question of how much damage the debacle at Twitter has done to the Tesla brand.
 Musk has fired thousands of employees, banned journalists while allowing Donald Trump and other previously banned accounts back online, called for the prosecution of Dr. Anthony Fauci, embraced conspiracy theories and made anti-trans statements in his short tenure as CEO.